nexustech24/nexustech24/README.md

 * Bitview Downloader: DONE! it is a downloader for Bitview.

-* NTU (Nexus Tech Ultiles): Replacements for Windows apps, that often Spy on you!.
+* NTU (Nexus Tech Ultiles): Replacements for Windows apps, that often Spy on you!

 # Let's Connect! 🌐
 Feel free to connect with me on: